Barbariandev/Refinery/README.md

 can compound.
 We believe a sustained, open search across these components can help narrow the capability and efficiency gap between open and closed models.

+We see that the Bittensor network is a bastion of capable researchers who we believe are well suited to advancing the open frontier.
+We also see that the capabilities of Frontier language models have reached a point where semi automated research appears plausible, enabling these researchers to work more effectively and explore idea spaces more thoroughly.

 Refinery starts with one measurable part of that ambition.
 Instead of asking contributors to build an entire frontier model, it asks them to improve how one learns—and provides a common evaluation and a reward for verified progress.